Riverbank Precinct Code Amendment

 Liam.

-Liam C. over 2 years ago
+Liam C. about 3 years ago

 Much of Adelaide's charm is provided by its wonderful parklands and natural riverbanks where one can interact with a variety of birdlife ( ducks, swans, pelicans etc.) : these are unique environmental havens which must be protected and maintained at all costs.
 Keep the developers and mediocrity away!
 No rezoning!

-Rosemary Douglas over 2 years ago
+Rosemary Douglas about 3 years ago

 I am totally disgusted with real estate conglomerates and Governments trying to grab our park lands under the false claim of progress.
 Colonel Light gave us a great heritage that MUST be preserved at all costs.